theSiriusDebug/restValorantCounter/README.md

 The code also utilizes logging using the Log4j library to record information about request execution and calculation results.

 Overall, this project demonstrates a simple RESTful web service example that provides an API for calculating values of an in-game currency based on given amounts.

+Technologies used in this project:
+Spring Framework, Boot, MVC, Log4j, JUnit, RESTfull API.